Showing posts with label Cora Lynn. Show all posts

 Gordon, Egerton and Ballan Advertiser, September 15, 1916

 Evans, Harry (SN 5589).
 Harry enlisted at Warragul in March 1916 at the age of 37.
 Harry was from Cora Lynn and his wife, Edith Minnie (nee Sunderland), was listed as his next of kin.
-He embarked from Melbourne on September 25, 1916 on the HMAT Shropshire A9 and returned to Australia on December 31, 1916 having suffered continually form measles and pneumonia.
+He embarked from Melbourne on September 25, 1916 on the HMAT Shropshire A9 and returned to Australia on December 31, 1916 having suffered continually from measles and pneumonia.
 He was discharged from the Army on February 12, 1917.
 After his return, Harry farmed on Minihan's Road in Cranbourne and then later at Bunyip.
 Harry died on June 19, 1949, predeceasing Edith and their son Theo.
 (3)

 Leslie Fritsch